-Ouyang Yu, now based in Melbourne, came to Australia in early 1991 and, by 2012,has published 61 books of poetry, fiction, non-fiction, literary translation and literary criticism in the English and Chinese languages.
-He also edits Australia’s only Chinese literary journal, Otherland (since 1995).
-His noted books include his award-winning novels, The Eastern Slope Chronicle (2002) and The English Class (2010), his collections of poetry, Songs of the Last Chinese Poet (1997) and New and Selected Poems (Salt Publishing, 2004), his translations in Chinese, The Female Eunuch(1991), The Ancestor Game (1996) and The Man Who Loved Children (1998, reprinted 2014), The Fatal Shore (2014) and Nothing if not Critical (2015), and his book of literary criticism, Chinese in Australian Fiction: 1888-1988 (Cambria Press, 2008).
+Ouyang Yu, now based in Melbourne, came to Australia in early 1991 and, by 2015,has published 75 books of poetry, fiction, non-fiction, literary translation and literary criticism in the English and Chinese languages.
+He also edits Australia’s only Chinese literary journal, Otherland (since late 1994).
+His noted books include his award-winning novels, The Eastern Slope Chronicle (2002) and The English Class (2010), his collections of poetry, Songs of the Last Chinese Poet (1997) and New and Selected Poems (Salt Publishing, 2004), his translations in Chinese, The Female Eunuch(1991), The Ancestor Game (1996), The Man Who Loved Children (1998, reprinted 2014), The Fatal Shore (2014) and Nothing if not Critical (2015), and his book of literary criticism, Chinese in Australian Fiction: 1888-1988 (Cambria Press, 2008).

-Ouyang’s poetry has been included in the Best Australian poetry collections for 7 times from 2004 to 2013, including his poetry translations from the Chinese in 2012 and 2013, and has been included in some of the major Australian collections, such asThe Penguin Anthology of Australian Poetry (2009) and The Macquarie PEN Anthology of Australian Literature (2010) and The turnrow Anthology of Contemporary Australian Poetry (2014).
+Ouyang’s poetry has been included in the Best Australian poetry collections for ninetimes from 2004 to 2013, including his poetry translations from the Chinese in 2012 and 2013, and has been included in some of the major Australian collections, such asThe Penguin Anthology of Australian Poetry (2009) and The Macquarie PEN Anthology of Australian Literature (2010) and The turnrow Anthology of Contemporary Australian Poetry (2014).

 Ouyang Yu was nominated one of the Top 100 Most Influential Melbournians for the year 2011 as well as the Top 10 most influential writers of Chinese origin in the Chinese diaspora.